timray674/website-content/post/svelte/svelte-lifecycle-events/index.md

 </script>
 ```

-`onDestroy` allows us to cleanup data or stop any operation we might have started at the component initialization, like timers or scheduled periodic functions using `setInterval`.
+`onDestroy` allows us to clean up data or stop any operation we might have started at the component initialization, like timers or scheduled periodic functions using `setInterval`.

-One particular thing to notice is that if we return a function from `onMount`, that serves the same functionality of `onDestroy` - it's ran when the component is destroyed:
+One particular thing to notice is that if we return a function from `onMount`, that serves the same functionality of `onDestroy` - it's run when the component is destroyed:

 ```html
 <script>